google/xls/docs_src/dslx_reference.md

 ### Bit Slice Expressions

-DSLX supports Python-style bit slicing over bits types.
+DSLX supports Python-style bit slicing over *unsigned* bits types.
 Note that bits are numbered 0..N starting "from the right (as you would write it on paper)" -- least significant bit, AKA LSb -- for example, for the value `u7:0b100_0111`:

 ```
     Bit    6 5 4 3 2 1 0